UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/provider/ban.md

 > This is a server-only member!

-Bans a player from the game for a specified amout of time.
+Kicks a player from the game.

+This DOES NOT perform a ban on the player, this just informs the player that they have been banned and must be used in conjunction with [SteamBlacklist.ban](scripting/sdg/unturned/steamblacklist/ban) in-order to issue a ban to the player.

 ```csharp
 public static void ban (CSteamID steamID, string reason, uint duration);